CyberCookie/siegel/client_core/README.md

 <details>
 <summary><h2>Router</h2></summary>
-This abstraction around react-router-dom module is to provide better declarative interface that allows to build recursive routing with dynamic pages.
+This abstraction around react-router-dom module is to provide better declarative interface that allows to build recursive routing with dynamic pages, redirects and even apply global NotFound page!
 `siegel-router` exports default routerCreator and history module.

 <h3>createRouter = (options: RouterOptions) => Router</h3>

 <h4>RouterOptions</h4>

-- routes - router config. key - value object where key is a page url and value is a page route config.
-Config could have the next properties:
+- children - router config. key - value object where key is a page url and value is a page route config.
+Config can have the next properties:
+    - Page - normal page to render.
+    - LazyPage - lazy loaded `Page` to render.
-    - component - can be rendered component or lazy loaded component.
+    - LazyFallback - fallback component to display while lazy loading `Page` is fetching.
+    - Layout - like a root `Layout`, this one provides common view for nested `children` routes.
+    - children - nested routes.
-    - exact - react-router-dom's exact.
+    - exact - `react-router-dom`'s exact.
     - redirectTo - path to redirect to if current page url was matched.
+    - redirectUseParentBase - whether to use parent's path url as a base.
     - beforeEnter - function that executes before first page render.
         Data returned from the function is passing to the page props.
         First argument is a page props.
 - Layout - react component to wrap all the pages you put into routes.
 - notFound - page to render if no url was matched
+    - Page - page to render
+    - path - url path for 404 `Page`
 - history - browser history cteated with history module

 ```js